phase2/devtools-examples/drupal8/README.md

 ### 4. Ensure the installer has permissions to create the settings files and files directory with:

-  - `docker exec -it drupal8_www_1 cp /var/www/html/sites/default/default.settings.php /var/www/html/sites/default/settings.php`
+  - `docker-compose exec www cp /var/www/html/sites/default/default.settings.php /var/www/html/sites/default/settings.php`
-  - `docker exec -it drupal8_www_1 chown -R apache:apache /var/www/html/sites/default`
+  - `docker-compose exec www chown -R apache:apache /var/www/html/sites/default/files`

 ### 5. You should be able to load the Drupal 8 installer by navigating to: